-BSML follows the BSP (Bulk Synchronous Parallel [1, 11]) paradigm to structure the computation and communication between the processors in a data-parallel fashion.
-All communications in BSML are collective (require all processes) and deadlocks are avoided by a strict distinction between local and global computation; BSP also provides BSML with a simple and efficient cost model.
+BSML follows the BSP (Bulk Synchronous Parallel [16,10,1]) paradigm to structure the computation and communication between the processors in a data-parallel fashion.
+All communications in BSML are collective (require all processes) and deadlocks are avoided by a strict distinction between local and global computation; BSP also provides a simple and efficient cost model which is particularly helpful in the design of efficient parallel algorithms [11,17,20] and that can be applied to BSML programs.

 Exception handling is a traditional and natural mechanism to manage errors and events that disrupt the normal flow of instructions of a program.
 It can also be used purposefully to extract the results in the course of some recursive algorithms.
-Widely used languages or libraries for dataparallel programming are mostly imperative like C or Fortran [2, 7].
+Widely used languages or libraries for data-parallel programming are mostly imperative like C or Fortran [2,9].
 These languages do not provide exception mechanisms.
-In the case of Java [6], the interaction of parallel constructions with exceptions is not studied.
-Exception handling is accordingly an issue in parallel languages and efficient, simple and expressive solutions to this problem are a current research topic [10].
+In the case of Java [7], the interaction of parallel constructions with exceptions is not studied.
+Exception handling is accordingly an issue in parallel languages and efficient, simple and expressive solutions to this problem are a current research topic [18].
 To our knowledge, there exists no related work on exception mechanisms for data-parallel languages.
+The works on exceptions in a concurrent or distributed setting [15] or non data-parallel functional programming languages [8] are not really related to our work which is based on the well-structured parallelism of the BSP model.

-BSML is implemented as a library for Objective Caml [8], which enables it to benefit from the advanced, general-purpose features of this language.
-A few of these features however, among which exception handling, do not provide the desired safety when used in parallel.
+BSML is implemented as a library for Objective Caml [12], which enables it to benefit from the advanced, general-purpose features of this language.
+However, not all of them are compatible with parallelism.
+Exceptions are one of the features that don't provide the desired safety when used in parallel.
 In this paper, we adapt and extend the exception handling mechanism of OCaml to respect the constraints of parallel programming in BSML.
 The approach we define is not specific to OCaml though, and it could be applied to any strict language with exceptions.
 In particular, Java behaves very similarly to OCaml regarding exceptions and we think there would be little work involved in adapting our system to this language.